Molekule: History

 During the 1990s, Dharendra Yogi Goswami started developing photo-voltaic technology to break down air pollutants in his home due to his son's severe asthma.
 Goswami created air filtration prototypes that used photoelectrochemical oxidation (PECO) and nanotechnology to eliminate indoor pollutants on a molecular level.
 The technology was patented in 2014 by Goswami's children, Jaya and Dilip, and founded under the name Transformair.
 By 2016, the company was known as Molekule.

 Molekule's first product, Molekule Air, started shipping in early 2017.
 The company completed a Series A funding in July 2017, raising $10.1 million.
 In late 2018, Molekule announced $25 million in funding led by the Foundry Group.
 The company announced in May 2019 that it would open a U.S.-based manufacturing plant in Polk County, Florida, which was the first in the Tampa Bay Area.
 The company released the Molekule Air Mini, a miniature version of its Molekule Air purifier, in October 2019.
 The Air Mini purifier, along with the Air Mini+, received FDA approval for use in hospitals or home health in April 2021.

 It raised $58 million in Series C funding by early 2020, later releasing an Air Mini+ purifier.
 During the early months of the COVID-19 pandemic, the company's chief scientist claimed that "[Molekule's] technology will destroy coronavirus", which was criticized by Vox as a method of profiting off the pandemic.

 In September 2021, Kevin Love was announced as an investor in the company.
 Molekule expanded its product line into Europe that November.
 The company added a feature known as the Molekule Air Score that displays levels of particles and chemicals in the surrounding air in 2022.
 In 2022, the company launched the Tri Power filter, which both uses PECO technology and meets HEPA filtration standards.

+On October 3, 2023, Molekule filed for Chapter 11 bankruptcy.
+The company stated it will continue to operate its business as normal during the bankruptcy process.
+The company successfully completed the Chapter 11 bankruptcy process in February of 2024, and is continuing normal operations.